hackathon-crf/reminai_hackathon_app_7da02e63-77e2-4064-a90b-ecd0231bfc36_repo_1743768814/using_the_rag_in_your_code.md

-n# Integrating the ForgeAI RAG API into Your Application
+# Integrating the ForgeAI RAG API into Your Application

 This guide explains the logic behind the ForgeAI RAG (Retrieval-Augmented Generation) API and demonstrates how to use its key features within your FastAPI backend to build applications that can answer questions based on provided documents.